 Recommended Records.
-The Compliance Officer shall review the records related to the Obligations and shall determine what requirements the District must meet in order to maintain the qualification of the Build America Bonds as "build America bonds."
-The Compliance Officer shall then prepare a list of the contracts, requisitions, invoices, receipts and other information that may be needed in order to establish that the Build America Bonds qualify as "build America bonds."
-Notwithstanding any other policy of the District, such retained records for all debt obligations of the District shall be kept for as long as the Obligations relating to such records (and any obligations issued to refund the Obligations) are outstanding, plus three years, and shall at least include:
+The Compliance Officer shall review each issue of the Obligations and shall determine what requirements the District must meet in order to maintain the taxexemption of interest paid on the Tax-Exempt Obligations, its entitlement to direct payments by the United States Treasury of the applicable percentages of each interest payment due and owing on any Tax-Advantaged Bonds, and applicable tax credits or other tax benefits arising from any Tax-Advantaged Bonds.
+The Compliance Officer shall then prepare a list of the contracts, requisitions, invoices, receipts and other information that may be needed in order to establish that the interest paid on the Tax Exempt Obligations is entitled to be excluded from gross income for federal income tax purposes, the District is entitled to receive from the United States Treasury direct payments of the applicable percentages of interest payments coming due and owing on any Tax-Advantaged Bonds, and the entitlement of holders of any Tax-Advantaged Bonds, and the entitlement of holders of any Tax-Advantaged Bonds to any tax credits or other tax benefits, respectively.
+Notwithstanding any other policy of the District, such retained records shall be kept for as long as the Obligations relating to such records (and any obligations issued to refund the Obligations) are outstanding, plus three years, and shall at least include: